5L to B Belt Conversion: Length Table + Safe Crossover Rules

 What to actually do

 If you need a direct replacement, get a 5L in the same length.
-If you're considering a B-section upgrade for higher capacity, verify three things first:

 1. The pulleys are large enough for B-section construction (minimum 3.8 inches)